-Chaat or Chat are appertisers, teasers or small bites eaten as a snack.
+Chaat or Chat are appetisers, teasers or small bites eaten as a snack.
 They are flavoured with a very special spicy and tart spice mix that is a wonderful pairing with vegetables, lentils and fruit.
 It is particularly used to flavour fried pastries, potato dishes, chickpeas and tomato based salads.

-Chaat Masaa is full of wonderful, contradictory flavours.
+Chaat Masala is full of wonderful, contradictory flavours.
 There are many ways to use it, and it is an essential ingredient to the wonderful Indian street food dish – Chickpea Chat with Chaat Masala.

 Chat or Chaat – Indian Street Food

 The word chat or chaat means to lick and the word masala means spice mix in Hindi.
 So generally, the word chat is used for a collection of savoury and highly spicy snacks that would make you lick /smack your lips – if that was acceptable in Indian etiquette.

 Chaat is traditionally sold by street hawkers in India and comes under a group of foods known as Indian Street Foods.
 Chaat dishes are distinguished by the use of Chat Masala which imparts that spicy sour “woh hoh” flavour to the main ingredient of a chat dish.
 You can buy this powder, but you can also make your own – it is much superior.
 It is easy to make and you can vary it to your heart’s content.

 Asafoetida, mango powder (amchur), and black salt distinguish the chat masala from other spice mixes, giving the blend a sourness that makes it a welcome accompaniment to fresh fruit and other snacks.

 Black salt (which is actually reddish gray), available at Indian food stores, is highly mineralised, and has a distinctive flavour that’s quite different from sea salt or table salt.
 Use in small quantities.
 It has a strongly mineralised aroma as well as taste.